oneminch/Notes/React.md

 - This pattern moves away from React's declarative way of doing things.
 - The `Form` component above is referred to as an *uncontrolled component* because it uses the DOM to store form state.

+### Controlled Components

 - In a *controlled component*, form state is managed by React.
-The imperative approach above can be re-written declaratively using `useState`.
+- The imperative approach above can be re-written declaratively using `useState`.
 This approach creates two-way data binding.

 > [!note]
 > Controlled components are re-rendered frequently because of updates made on every change event.